-These cordless machines are much more affordable, in some cases nearly 60% cheaper than engine powered models.
+These cordless machines are much more affordable to buy, in some cases nearly 60% cheaper than engine-powered models.

 Is Cordless Garden Machinery as good as Engine Powered Machinery?

 The immediate answer is YES.
 I was sceptical when I first picked up the machines.
 However, I was not disappointed.
-I have a large Leylandii hedge standing 18 ft tall x 50 ft long x 8ft wide to cut once a year and thought this would be a good test.
+I have a large Leylandii hedge standing 18 ft tall x 50 ft long x 8ft wide, to cut once a year.
+I thought this would be a good test.
 The 6ft pole hedge cutter made short work of this huge hedge.
-By the end of the cutting, I had knocked nearly an hour of the job due to the lack of need for resting, pull starting and clambering up and down a ladder refilling the machine with fuel.
+By the end of the cutting, I had knocked nearly one hour of the job, due to not needing to stop for a rest, pull starting and clambering up and down a ladder, refuelling the machine.

 I have only found one slight disadvantage to owning cordless garden machinery.
 The battery housing is made of strong plastic and you may have to be slightly more careful to not drop the machine or put it on the ground and accidentally step back on to it.back to menu ↑

 Lithium-Ion Battery Garden Tools

 The main change in garden power tools is battery technology.
 Lithium-ion batteries are lighter in weight given their capacity and their ability to hold charge has been greatly improved, losing about 1.5% of their charge per month.
 This means your garden machinery could spend the whole winter in the shed and still spring into life for the first cut of the season.

 All these advantages do come at a small price.
 The batteries are the most expensive part of the equipment.
 However buying one brand of machinery enables you to buy just one battery which fits all machines, this does make the subsequent standalone machines very affordable.